mostafajamshid/Sort-a-string-list/README.md

 The Project Structure:\
 ![image](https://drive.google.com/uc?export=view&id=1OgVVWvJft45i8q-wpO9dBZY280s52Sfn)
 \
+For run this project use below commands(run from the main folder):
+`mvn clean package`\
+`java -jar target/challenge-0.0.1-SNAPSHOT.jar`\
+After these commands you can see the application on http://localhost:8080/sorting-app (like next picture)
+\

 Let's begin with the client side view of the app\
 Here we can enter data as a comma seprated unsorted list, we have client side verification for valid or invalid sorted list
 ![image](https://drive.google.com/uc?export=view&id=14Z6JSZg3OJ6xxcUYsmmqjk4Rn3xMXMhH)